Weekek, after the United Kingdom votes to leave the ECU Union, things don’t appear as horrific as they first appeared.

 “Contenders to become top minister have indicated that setting a restriction on migration is a redline for them,” Sampson said, regarding the Tory management hopeful Michael Gove and Theresa Can.

-In his candidacy speech, Gove, a passionate Depart campaigner, has pledged to bring immigration down with an Australia-inspired point-primarily based gadget.
-Theresa May, the longest-serving Domestic Workplace secretary since Victorian technology, said the rights of European migrants to remain in the Uk “would be in play inside the talks” with the ECU Union.
+In his candidacy speech, Gove, a passionate Depart campaigner, pledged to reduce immigration with an Australia-inspired point-primarily based gadget.
+Theresa May, the longest-serving Domestic Workplace secretary since Victorian technology, said the rights of European migrants to remain in the UK “would be in play inside the talks” with the ECU Union.

-But, European leaders have made it clear that if you want to be part of the single marketplace, you need to be given humans’ unfastened motion.
+However, European leaders have made it clear that if you want to participate in the single marketplace, you need to be given humans’ free motion.

 European Council President Donald Tusk said the United Kingdom couldn’t choose and pick out.
 French and German leaders also clarified that freedom of motion changed into non-negotiable.